Headscarf debate heats up ahead of Turkish vote - ExBulletin

 Kemal Kilicdaroglu – trying to woo Erdogan’s main supporters and deprive part of the AKP vote – accused the president of trying to “hold veiled women hostage”.

-He acknowledged that the CHP had “made mistakes in the past” in mandating headscarf borders and now wanted to enshrine in law women’s right to cover in schools and at work.
+He conceded that the CHP had “made mistakes in the past” imposing headscarf borders and now wanted to enshrine in law women’s right to cover up at school and at work.

 Erdogan immediately went on the offensive.

 “Is there discrimination against veiled or non-veiled women in schools or in the public service?
-Nope !
+No!”
 Erdogan said.

 “We made it happen.”